 Is social media ruling your life?

-You head out to dinner with your family and friends, seated down to a beautiful booth table with menu in hand, you look around.
+You head out to dinner with your family and friends, seated down at a beautiful booth table with a menu in hand; you look around.
 You notice that a majority of the guests at this restaurant are heavily focused.
 The guests are not focused on each other, you rarely see a family seated at the booths talking to each other and laughing over great conversation.
 What the guests are focused on is their smartphones.
 Technology seems to have taken over our way of life.
 No more do families sit down to a meal at a restaurant and enjoy great conversations.
 The old tradition of reconnecting over a meal has been lost upon most of society.
 As you watch these families indulge in technology, barely taking note of their family members at the table, a little piece of you feels frustrated.

 Make Rules about Social Media